 How to Harvest Radishes

 You don't want to pick a radish before its time but don't dawdle either.
-Radishes harvested too late develop a spongey texture and overly tart taste.
+Radishes harvested too late develop a spongey texture and overly strong taste.
 The window between radish perfection and a radish left in the ground too long is a very small one, so be diligent about harvest time.

 When they're ready, harvesting your radishes is as simple as plucking the entire plant out of the ground.
 You can then cut away the leaves and bottom roots, storing the remaining radish in a plastic bag in the fridge.
 They'll last for several months there.

-Common Pests and Other Problems for Radishes
+Monitoring for Pests and Problems

 Radishes are relatively pest-free, but flea beetles and root maggots can both cause problems.
 Flea beetles eat tiny holes in the leaves of plants and can also feed on the roots.
 Because they overwinter in the ground, rotating your radish plantings can prevent recurring issues.